Chamanabad

-Chamanabad (چمن اباد) (Note: Also romanized as Chamanābād) is a village in, and the capital of, Bala Khaf Rural District of Salami District, Khaf County, Razavi Khorasan province, Iran.
+Chamanabad (چمن اباد) (Note: Also romanized as Chamanābād) is a village in, and the capital of, Bala Khaf Rural District in Salami District of Khaf County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,561 in 408 households.
 The following census in 2011 counted 1,981 people in 507 households.
 The 2016 census measured the population of the village as 1,804 people in 480 households.